robolyst/osquant/content/papers/forecasting-currency-rates-with-fractional-brownian-motion/index.md

 The processes in the plot above were generated based on the method of taking the square root of the covariance matrix.
 The method is described on the [Wikipedia page](https://en.wikipedia.org/wiki/Fractional_Brownian_motion#Method_1_of_simulation).
 The details for how to calculate the square root of the covariance matrix can be found in a previous article: {{< xref "square-root-of-covariance-matrix" >}}.

-Intuitively, from playing with the Hurst exponent in the chart above, we can see that when \\(H \gt 0.5 \\) there are positive auto-correlations and when  \\(H \lt 0.5 \\) there are negative auto-correlations.
+Intuitively, from playing with the Hurst exponent in the chart above, we can see that when $H \gt 0.5 $ there are positive auto-correlations and when  $H \lt 0.5 $ there are negative auto-correlations.
 We can see this mathematically by reworking the covariance function into the covariance between increments[^Garcin-2021]:
 $$
 \mathbb{E}[(X_t - X_s)(X_v - X_u)] = \sigma^2 \frac{1}{2}(|u - t|^{2H} + |v - s|^{2H} - |v - t|^{2H} - |u - s|^{2H})
 $$